 To further reiterate the previous point on user-generated content, here’s a statistic that highlights the importance of authenticity on social media.

-An increasing number of consumers view authenticity as an important factor in determining which brands they like and support.
-Statistics show that 90 percent of consumers today prioritize authenticity in brands, up from 86 percent in 2017 (Stackla, 2019).
+An increasing number of consumers view authenticity as an essential factor in determining which brands they like and support.
+Statistics show that 88% of consumers today prioritize authenticity in brands (Stackla, 2021).

 8. Social Media as a Discovery Engine